 c.
 Discipline

 - i.
 Conduct investigations pertaining to disciplinary cases with all parties involved, in consultation with the Game Advisor. - ii.
-Resolve all disciplinary cases and respond to relevant parties in a timely manner - iii.
-Develop disciplinary policies and systemise processes to manage students, teachers and coaches and competition officials for alignment to the Councils' mission, motto and aspirations.
+Resolve all disciplinary cases and respond to relevant parties in a timely manner.

 National School Games Photography & Video Recording Notice